-But what makes a brand consistent?
-Well, there are several factors, but brand voice is topping that list with its importance.
-“Wait, what is brand voice?” you might ask.
+But what makes a brand recognizable?
+Well, there are several factors, but a consistent brand voice is topping that list with its importance.
+“Wait, what is a brand voice?” you might ask.

-Enjoy your read and let your brand’s personality shine through every piece of content!
+Enjoy your read and let your brand personality shine through every piece of content!

 In that sense, brands are quite similar to movie characters.
 For characters to be truthful and believable their lines should reflect their personalities.
 This can manifest in a number of ways: their vocabulary, the jargon they use, the usual tone of their voice, how they comment on different situations, and so on.
 All this should help the audience form an opinion about a character.